Brprb08/Touch-Dynamics-Research/README.md

 ## Research Summary

 Touch dynamics can provide a robust biometric for user authentication.
 Our study showed that the way users interact with a touchscreen (swiping, tapping, and pressing) can effectively distinguish between legitimate users and imposters.
 Our research utilized three machine learning models, and the Neural Network performed best with a 93% accuracy.
 These findings suggest that touch dynamics could be a useful secondary authentication method for securing mobile devices.

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-Suggestions for improving the models or expanding the feature extraction methods are especially welcome!

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.